doctrine/orm/docs/en/reference/advanced-configuration.rst

 -  ``Doctrine\ORM\Mapping\Driver\YamlDriver``
 -  ``Doctrine\ORM\Mapping\Driver\DriverChain``

-Throughout the most part of this manual the AnnotationDriver is used in the examples.
-For information on the usage of the XmlDriver or YamlDriver please refer to the dedicated chapters ``XML Mapping`` and ``YAML Mapping``.
+Throughout the most part of this manual the AttributeDriver is used in the examples.
+For information on the usage of the AnnotationDriver, XmlDriver or YamlDriver please refer to the dedicated chapters ``Annotation Reference``, ``XML Mapping`` and ``YAML Mapping``.

 The annotation driver can be configured with a factory method on the ``Doctrine\ORM\Configuration``: